susanmarie87/Wild_Boutique/README.md

 Product detail CSS not picking up.
 Out of nowhere they have just disappeared and my brain is shutting down.
 It cannot process anything else before the deadline what-so-ever.

+## FUTURE IMPLEMENTATION

+A blog section for customers to use to create SEO friendly blog posts, in hopes to increase organic traffic to the site.

+A comments section for users to add comments for interactivity with the store and leave comments on blog posts.

 ## <a>Remaining Design Issues</a>
  The desktop version of the navbar is awful but I could not figure out what was blocking me from being able to get the account and cart to sit on the right side.
 The mobile and nav version look akay.